top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

     t = \frac{p_2-p_1}{||p_2 - p_1 ||}
 \end{equation}

 and $n$ is the unit vector perpendicular to $t$.
-In case the segment was perfectly detected the distance of the center of the Duckiebot to the white line is then the scalar product of $p_1$ with $n$.
+In case the segment was perfectly detected, the distance of the center of the Duckiebot to the white line is then the scalar product of $p_1$ with $n$.
 By using the width of the lane we can calculate the distance from the center of the lane.

 To get the angle $\phi$ we use the fact that the tangential vector $t$ is scaled to length one.
 From the geometry in [](#vote_generation_straight_phi) we see that $\phi$ can be calculated as